strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 10. Scroll down to Access keys and click **Create access key**.
 11. Select **Application running outside AWS** and click **Next**.
 12. You can set a description tag or leave it blank and click **Next**.
 13. On the Retrieve access keys page, copy the **Access key** and **Secret access key**, and keep them in a safe place.
 Alternatively, you can download the .csv file.
-These will be used in the service extension.
+These will be used in the service extension to access Amazon Verified Permissions.
 14. Click **Done**.

 ## Configure the service extension in Maverics